-Such is the case with the recent enforcement of the General Data Protection Regulation (GDPR) in the EU, which seeks to protect individuals’ personal identifiable information from data abuse.
+Such is the case with the enforcement of the General Data Protection Regulation (GDPR) in the EU in 2018, which seeks to protect individuals’ personal identifiable information from data abuse.

 Because edge devices collect and act upon data at a local level, data transfer to the cloud can be avoided.
 Sensitive information then doesn’t need to pass through a network, and should a cyberattack to the cloud occur, the impact would likely be less dramatic than if the data was in flux.

 Edge computing also allows a level of interoperability between emerging connected devices and older, “legacy” devices.
 It “converts the communication protocols” used by older systems into a language that modern connected devices can comprehend.
 This means legacy industrial equipment can be seamlessly and efficiently connected to modern IoT platforms.